alttch/neotermcolor/README.md

 neotermcolor has a workaround:

 * new param for **cprint** and **colored**: *readline_safe=True*
-* you may also turn on readline-safe colorize by default, setting
+* you may also turn on readline-safe colorizing by default, setting

 ```python
     import neotermcolor